The Best Anime Streaming Sites for 2023: Free & Paid

 Once you click into the A-Z list, you’ll find that there are literally hundreds of shows to choose from.
 Some are dubbed and will note that with a red [Dub] mark.

 The shows do have ads, unfortunately.
-However, they open on the site instead of sending you to third party sites to watch your video.
-This is better for younger audience members, but remember that ads may not be safe for work (or kids).
+However, they open on the site instead of sending you to third-party sites to watch your video.
+This is better for younger audience members, but remember that ads may be unsafe for work (or kids).

 Downloads are possible on the site, too, though not for everything.
 You can create an account, but there is nothing to pay for.
-At the very bottom of the screen, you can find a place to donate if you love the service.
+You can find a place to donate at the bottom of the screen if you love the service.

 VRV